Ria424/developers-animatesdk-docs/FolderItem_object/FolderItem_summary.md

 ## Description

-The FolderItem object is a subclass of the Item object.
+The FolderItem object is a subclass of the [Item object](../Item_object/Item_summary.md).
 There are no unique methods or properties for FolderItem.
-See [Item object](../Item_object/Item_summary.md).